blytheking/blytheking.github.io/_pages/cv.md

 * M.A. in Statistics with a Specialization in Data Science, University of California, Santa Barbara, 2022
 * Ph.D in Statistics and Applied Probability, University of California, Santa Barbara, 2025 (expected)

-Work experience
+Professional Experience
 ======
 * February 2021 - present: Graduate Research Assistant
   * University of California, Santa Barbara
-  * Duties included: Analzying cell alignment and proliferation; investigating neural network architecture in cell imaging programs
+  * Duties included: Writing a cell image segmentation R package that does not need a pre-trained model; analzying cell alignment and proliferation; investigating neural network architecture in cell imaging programs
   * Advisor: Dr. Mengyang Gu

 * October 2018 - April 2020: Undergraduate Research Assistant